justinwinslow/responsive-tables/README.md

 ### Instantiating

-`$(el).responsiveTable()`
+`$('table').responsiveTable()`

 ### Hover

-On hover a class called, appropriately, "hover" is added to rows in the table body.
+On hover, a class called "hover" is added to rows in the table body.
 Style `tr.hover` to get row hilighting or other effects.

 ### Async